chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 99| Charge
 00| Summon

-### Theme Oracle
+### Theme Inspiration Table

-As with the Action oracle, this is an interpretative table which you can use to answer questions or generate new situations.
+As with the Action inspiration table, this is an interpretative table which you can use to answer questions or generate new situations.
 Combined, the Action and Theme tables provide creative prompts suitable for most situations and questions.
 Roll | Theme
 -|-
 1| Risk